xtremexp/UT4X-Converter/README.md

  The converter does remove most of them, but not all of them yet.

-Limitations / Issues
+Limitations / Issues / Troubleshooting
 ------------------------------
 - [UT99] Some textures may not be correctly aligned
+- Flag bases/Teleporters do not import correctly if you do not have loaded previously a map containing these actors (UE4-side bug)
+- Level may appear too dark sometimes.
+In this case add a "PostProcessVolume", "Unbound" it and set a cube ambient map texture.
-- Extraction of sound ressources only works with Windows
+- Extraction of sound resources only works with Windows
-- Movers are replaced with lift actor which won't work correctly for doors
+- Movers are replaced with lift actor which may not suit for all kind of movers (such as doors, switches, ...)
+You may use the "Door" actor or "Matinee" actor (not auto-converted yet)
 - Since Unreal Engine 4 does not support sheet brushes (e.g: flat lava/water surface, ...) , and as the converter does not remove all of them, some "bsp holes" may appear (in that case try to find out all these brushes and remove them until bsp holes disapear)